Cyber Forensics

 In this section, we get information about the content that was extracted.

-Extracted Content: All the content that was extracted, is segregated further in detail.
+Extracted Content: We segregate all the extracted content further in detail.
 Here we have found metadata, Recycle Bin, and web downloads.
 Let us further view each one of them.

-Metadata: Here we can view all the information about the files like the date it was created, to was modified, file’s owner, etc.
+Metadata: Here we can view all the information about the files, including the date they created, when they modified them, the file’s owner, etc.

-Recycle Bin: The files that were put in the recycle bin are found in this category.
+Recycle Bin: You can find the files that users put in the recycle bin in this category.

-Web Downloads: Here you can see the files that were downloaded from the internet.
+Web Downloads: Here you can see the files that users downloaded from the internet.

-Keyword Hits: In this, any specific keywords can be looked up for in the disk image.
-The search can be conducted concerning the Exact match, Substring matches, Emails, Literal words, Regular expressions, etc.
+Keyword Hits: In this, users can look up any specific keywords in the disk image.
+You can conduct the search concerning the Exact match, Substring matches, Emails, Literal words, Regular expressions, etc.

 You can choose to export into a CSV format.